ytechie/ytechie-blog/src/documents/2014/11/using-unlimited-onedrive-space-for-backups/index.html.md

 Everyone repeat after me. **OneDrive is NOT a backup solution**.
 That being said, it can be part of a balanced backup diet.

 You should always have an additional off-site backup, more are better.
 I rotate external drives for this purpose.

+### Update 2014-11-07

+I found out WebDAV is messing up the destination timestamps, which makes the subsequent backups overwrite files that haven't changed.
+I've updated the robocopy paramters to use the archive bit on the files.
+Keep in mind that the archive bit doesn't work if you have multiple backup processes using it.